pmq20/node-packer/node/doc/api/repl.md

 * `options` {Object|string}
   * `prompt` {string} The input prompt to display.
 Defaults to `> ` (with a trailing space).
-  * `input` {Readable} The Readable stream from which REPL input will be read.
+  * `input` {stream.Readable} The Readable stream from which REPL input will be read.
     Defaults to `process.stdin`.
-  * `output` {Writable} The Writable stream to which REPL output will be written.
+  * `output` {stream.Writable} The Writable stream to which REPL output will be written.
 Defaults to `process.stdout`.
-  * `terminal` {boolean} If `true`, specifies that the `output` should be treated as a a TTY terminal, and have ANSI/VT100 escape codes written to it.
+  * `terminal` {boolean} If `true`, specifies that the `output` should be treated as a TTY terminal, and have ANSI/VT100 escape codes written to it.
     Defaults to checking the value of the `isTTY` property on the `output` stream upon instantiation.
   * `eval` {Function} The function to be used when evaluating each given line of input.
 Defaults to an async wrapper for the JavaScript `eval()` function.
 An `eval` function can error with `repl.Recoverable` to indicate the input was incomplete and prompt for additional lines.
   * `useColors` {boolean} If `true`, specifies that the default `writer` function should include ANSI color styling to REPL output.
 If a custom